 Smart strategies:

-- Cluster building envelopes and utilities to minimize disturbance.
+- Cluster building envelopes to minimize disturbance.

 - Step back from ridges and keep heights modest near the park.